-- \cdot All students arrive in their classrooms between 7:30 -7:50 am. - All teachers are in their classrooms at 7:30 am to supervise students as they arrive. - \cdot All students are considered tardy after 7:50.
-If a student is not in their homeroom by this time, that student will be considered tardy.
-A staff member will be at the entrance of the school to hand out tardy slips to any student (including church days). - \cdot Students arriving after Courtyard or Church Service must report to the office to receive a tardy slip prior to going to their classrooms. - Getting your child to school on time establishes life-long habits that will benefit him/her in the future.
-In order to maximize instructional time please make sure students are on time every day. - Middle school students with three tardies (five tardies for K-5) in a marking period will receive a consequence at the discretion of administration (such as lunch detention, afterschool detention, loss of privilege).
+- \cdot All students arrive in their classrooms between 7:30 -7:50 am. - · All teachers are in their classrooms at 7:30 am to supervise students as they arrive. - \cdot All students are considered tardy after 7:50.
+If a student is not in their homeroom by this time, that student will be considered tardy. - \cdot Students arriving after Courtyard or Church Service must report to the office to receive a tardy slip prior to going to their classrooms. - Getting your child to school on time establishes life-long habits that will benefit him/her in the future.
+To maximize instructional time, please make sure students are on time every day. - Middle school students with three tardies (five tardies for Kindergarten) in a marking period will receive a consequence at the discretion of administration (such as lunch detention, afterschool detention, loss of privilege).
 Parents of students with excessive tardies will be required to meet with an administrator.